Corporate governance

 • Employees use the knowledge they have acquired at MTU to play a responsible role in society

-Sustainability management across the entire Group
+Sustainability embedded in the Group

 Chief Sustainability Officer (CSO) on the Executive Board

-Corporate Responsibility Board as a central body
+Corporate Sustainability Board as a central body

-The CR Board acts in cooperation with the CSO as the highest decision-making body and draws its members from the tier-1 senior management team in corporate functions.
-It is responsible for driving sustainability forward at MTU, controlling CR activities and adopting CR actions and initiatives.
-The CR Board reports directly to the CSO as well as reporting regularly to the Executive Board and the Supervisory Board.
+The CSO has mandated the CS Board as an advisory and decision-making body.
+The CS Board draws its members from the tier-1 senior management team in corporate functions relevant to sustainability.
+It is responsible for driving sustainability forward at MTU, controlling CS activities on behalf of the CSO, and adopting CS actions and initiatives.
+The CS Board reports directly to the CSO as well as reporting regularly to the Executive Board and the Supervisory Board.

 We take responsibility for social and environmental issues in accordance with economic imperatives.

-→ We actively expand our Group-wide sustainability strategy.
+We actively expand our Group-wide sustainability strategy.

-→ To this end, we work with the Executive Board and further decision-makers to devise measurable objectives for realizing the MTU sustainability strategy.
+To this end, we work with the Executive Board and further decision-makers to devise measurable objectives for realizing the MTU sustainability strategy.

 Risk management for non-financial issues